 - Breakfast: Baked Oatmeal Cups; avocado, banana

 - Morning Snack: Breakfast bar, fruit

-- Lunch: Snack plate
+- Lunch: Snack plate and milk or water

 - Afternoon Snack: Mango Orange Smoothie with Yogurt

 TIP: Add a simple snack before bed if needed.

 I like to make a batch of healthy muffins every week or so to make sure I always have some in the freezer for quick snacks.